 I’m kidding about the use of that phrase, but not the fact that this is the best oatmeal I’ve ever made.
 Ever.
-I feel like squealing and begging you to make this.
-Maybe I’m still fifteen in my mind.
+I’m begging you to make this.

 After her first bite of this baked oatmeal, Meghan said, “This is the best oatmeal I’ve ever tasted!
 I want you to make this everyday!”
 I don’t think eating chocolate chips for breakfast everyday is a great idea, so while I won’t be making this everyday, I will make it for a special treat once a month.